Beginner's Guide

 Watch for eggs

-The hen will start laying eggs, usually one every other day.
-Don't disturb her — check the nest briefly once daily when she comes out to eat.
-Record the date of each egg.
+The hen will start laying eggs, usually one every other day until the clutch is complete.
+Do not disturb her — check the nest briefly once daily when she comes out to eat.
+Record the date of each egg in BirdTracks to calculate expected hatch dates automatically.

 5